HYZ-87/NoteQuickFormatter/README.md

 NoteQuickFormatter is an add-in for OneNote that helps you build a section and formatted pages.
 The format is designed to create daily to-do lists, it creates a new section for the next month and pages for each week within that month.
 All of these in one click!

 ## Request
 The add-in is deseigned for OneNote 2016/2019 64-bit versions.
-Feel free to adjust my code to meet your needs.

 ## Usage
 ### Quick